What is AWS Network Firewall? - AWS Network Firewall

 What is AWS Network Firewall?

 AWS Network Firewall is a stateful, managed, network firewall and intrusion detection and prevention service for your virtual private cloud (VPC) that you create in Amazon Virtual Private Cloud (Amazon VPC).
 With Network Firewall, you can filter traffic at the perimeter of your VPC.
 This includes filtering traffic going to and coming from an internet gateway, NAT gateway, or over VPN or AWS Direct Connect.

-Network Firewall uses the open source intrusion prevention system (IPS), Suricata, for stateful inspection.
-Network Firewall supports Suricata compatible rules.
-For more information, see Working with stateful rule groups in AWS Network Firewall.
+Network Firewall uses the open source intrusion prevention system (IPS), Suricata, for stateful inspection, and supports Suricata compatible rules.
+AWS Network Firewall supports Suricata version 7.0.
+For more information, see Working with stateful rule groups in AWS Network Firewall and the Suricata website.

 You can use Network Firewall to monitor and protect your Amazon VPC traffic in a number of ways, including the following: